Water Quality Data

 Dissolved Oxygen (percent saturation)

 For a Validation Test of dissolved oxygen measured in units of percent saturation, sensors are set to record at 15 minute intervals and placed in an air-tight environment with water-saturated air at 100 % humidity.
-The sensors are left to record for roughly 24 hours (Figure 2).
+The sensors are left to record for at least 6 hours (Figure 3).

 The precision for these dissolved oxygen sensors is +/-5 % (InnovaSea 2021).
 Since the the sensors in the bucket are in water-saturated air, they should measure 100 +/-5 % saturation.
-Any sensors outside of the acceptable 95 - 105 % range for more than 10 % of the test require re-calibration.
+Any sensors outside of the acceptable 95 - 105 % range for more than 10 % of the test are re-calibrated and re-validated.
+A sensor that fails 2 consecutive validation tests is sent to the manufacturer for maintenance.

 Other Variables

-For Validation Tests of temperature and dissolved oxygen measured in mg/L, sensors are set to record at 10 - 15 minute intervals and submerged in a well insulated, circulating tank of fresh water for roughly 24 hours.
-The same procedure is used for the salinity Validation Tests, except seawater is used instead of fresh water.
+For Validation Tests of the other variables, sensors are set to record at 10 - 15 minute intervals and submerged in a well insulated container of water for at least 6 hours.
+Seawater is used for tests with salinity sensors.

 All code used to evaluate sensor validation test status are published in CMAR’s R package calval.